gxsshallot/react-native-pure-navigation-bar/README.md

 | gobackImage | Goback button image |
 | gobackText | Goback button text |

+## FAQ

+You can see [Wiki](https://github.com/gaoxiaosong/react-native-pure-navigation-bar/wiki/) for questions.
+And if not found, you can commit a issue to me.

 ## Example Project

 You can open the example project by following steps: